-The State Library's fellowship program is one of the most substantial in Australia.
-Each year, the Library offers Creative Fellowships to encourage the original and imaginative use or development of the Library’s collections for new work.
+The State Library's fellowships program is one of the most substantial in Australia.
+Each year, the Library offers Creative Fellowships to encourage the original and imaginative use or development of the Library's collections for new work.

-The Library also provides a number of fellowships to support and recognise the importance of scholarly endeavour in areas ranging from children’s literature and social history to the visual arts, theatre, 19th-century Victoria, Indigenous cultural research and digital technology.
+The Library also provides a number of specialist fellowships to support and recognise the importance of scholarly endeavour in areas ranging from children's literature and social history to the visual arts, theatre, 19th-century Victoria, Indigenous cultural research and digital technology.